Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

 \begin{remark} Observe that if the network is \emph{stable}, the spatial throughput of the network equals the expected number of packet-meters that the network delivers to the destinations at each time slot, which is equivalent to the transport capacity defined in \cite{GuptaKumar}.
 The network is stable if the rate at which new packets are generated is equal to the rate at which packets are delivered to their respective destinations.
-In other words, the queue length of all network nodes is almost surely finite and packets are not being stored in some nodes in the network.
-Intuitively, when the network is stable, there are $\lambda |A| \p{\Lambda_X}$ successful one-hop transmissions occurring in the whole network in each time slot, however, due to relaying, only $\ee{h/\nu_{R_r}^{(h)}}$ of these successful transmissions (on average) contribute to the throughput\footnote{The temporal analysis of the system is beyond the scope of this paper and will be discussed in a future work.} and the rest are only the retransmissions of the already generated packets. \end{remark}
+In other words, the queue length of all network nodes is almost surely finite and packets are not being stored indefinitely in some nodes in the network.
+Intuitively, when the network is stable, there are $\lambda |A| \p{\Lambda_X}$ successful one-hop transmissions occurring in the whole network in each time slot; however, due to relaying, only $\eee{h/\nu_{R_r}^{(h)}+1}$ of these successful transmissions (on average) contribute to the throughput and the rest are only the retransmissions of relayed packets\footnote{The temporal analysis of the system is beyond the scope of this paper and will be discussed in a future work.}. \end{remark}

-We will later show (in Section \ref{sec:CognitiveNetworkThroughputScaling}) that even when we have two networks sharing the same resources and the secondary network accesses the spectrum without sensing (as if the primary tier is not present), both networks can still achieve the above throughput scalings, with respective parameters.
-This suggests that throughput scaling alone is not adequate to evaluate the performance of large-scale overlaid networks as it masks the effect of mutual interference between the two networks.
+We denote the spatial throughput of stand-alone primary and secondary networks by $C^{(p)}$ and $C^{(s)}$ respectively; i.e., $C^{(p)}$ (or $C^{(s)}$) equals the single-tier spatial throughput expression in \eqref{eq:1tierthroughput_0} with primary (or secondary) network parameters substituted.
+We will show in Section \ref{sec:CognitiveNetworkThroughputScaling} that even when we have two networks sharing the same resources and the secondary network accesses the spectrum without sensing (as if the primary tier is not present), both networks can still achieve the above throughput scaling.
+This suggests that throughput scaling alone is not adequate to evaluate the performance of large-scale overlaid networks, as it masks the effect of mutual interference between the two networks.
 Intuitively, when the secondary users try to access the spectrum more aggressively, the primary network throughput should degrade.
 However, it turns out that the augmented interference from secondary users only causes a constant penalty to the primary throughput in the asymptotic sense such that the scaling law by itself cannot reflect this effect.

 To quantify the effect of mutual interference between the two networks, we define a new measure, \emph{asymptotic multiplexing gain} (which should be a function of the spectrum sensing range at the secondary nodes), to characterize the protection vs. competition tradeoff between the two networks.